Welcome!

 Speaking rate and information content in English lingua franca oral presentations

 Biggs, J. (1999) Teaching for Quality Learning at University (pp. 165-203).
-Buckingham, UK: SRHE and Open University Press.
+Buckingham, UK: SRHE and

 Click on the link to see videos of useful language posted to the WALL: